AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/workspace-basics.md

 >[!TIP]
 >
 >Interested in learning about the new Acrobat experience that you can activate in Acrobat?
-Check out [New Acrobat experience](new-experience.md).
+Check out the [new Acrobat experience](new-experience.md) tutorial.

 <br>&nbsp;